marbl/ModDotPlot/README.md

 ## About

 ModDotPlot is a novel dot plot visualization tool, similar to [StainedGlass](https://mrvollger.github.io/StainedGlass/).
-ModDotPlot utilizes modimizers to compute a modified version of the [Mash Containment Score](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1841-x) in order to rapidly estimate sequence identity.
+ModDotPlot utilizes modimizers to compute the [Containment Index](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1841-x) between pairwise combinations of genomic intervals, and rapidly approximates their Average Nucleotide Identity.
 This significantly reduces the computational time required to produce these plots, enough to view multiple layers of resolution in real time!

 ![](images/demo.gif)